 What is Shio Yudetamago?

-Similar to regular boiled eggs, shio yudetamago can be adjusted to your preferred yolk consistency by varying the boiling time.
-The following shows the changes in the consistency of the eggs at different times when they are freshly taken out of the refrigerator and boiled over medium heat in plenty of water.
-Use it as a reference to achieve the desired state.
+The following shows how the consistency of the eggs changes at different times when they are taken directly from the refrigerator and boiled over medium heat in plenty of water.
+Use this as a guide to achieve your desired texture.

 5 mins: The egg white begins to set.